Say Hello to an Infection-free Smile with Precise Periodontal Therapy

 Periodontal Therapy FAQs

-What are the common symptoms of gum disease?
+What are the newest approaches in gum therapy?

 Don’t let gum disease steal the glow of your gums.
 Please dial (508) 665-2016 to schedule an appointment with Framingham Family Dental Care for effective periodontal care.
 We are conveniently located at 434 Old Connecticut Path, 1st Floor, Framingham, MA, but we welcome new and returning patients from the nearby locations of Ashland, Natick, and Wayland, MA.